Blane187/Blane187/README.md

-- 👋 Hi, I’m Blane
+- 👋 Hi, I’m Blane187
 - 👀 I’m interested in python
 - 🌱 I’m currently learning python and gradio
-- 💞️ I’m looking to collaborate on [CoverGen](https://github.com/Blane187/CoverGen)
+- 💞️ I’m looking to collaborate on [HRVC](https://github.com/Blane187/HRVC)
-- 😄 Pronouns: Hev
+- 😄 Pronouns: Rico
-- ⚡ Fun fact: i hate big :]

 <!---
 Blane187/Blane187 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.